wrightni/OSSP/readme.md

 ### setup.py

 The first step is to run the setup.py script to compile C libraries.
 Run __python setup.py build\_ext --build-lib .__ from the OSSP directory.
+Be sure to include the period after --build-lib.

 ### ossp_process.py

-This combines all steps of the image classification scheme into one script.
-This script finds all appropriately formatted files in the input directory (.tif(f) and .jpg) and queues them for processing.
-For each image, this script processes them as follows: Image subdivision (if chosen) and preprocessing (preprocess) -> segmentation (segment.py) -> classification (classify.py) -> calculate statistics -> recompile image subdivisions (if present). ossp\_process.py is able to utilize more than one core of the processor by creating multiple threads.
+This combines all steps of the image classification scheme into one script and should be the primary script to use.
+If given a folder of images, this script finds all appropriately formatted files directory (.tif(f) and .jpg) and queues them for processing.
+If given an image file, this script processing that single image alone.
+For an image, this script processes them as follows: Image subdivision (if chosen) and preprocessing (preprocess) -> segmentation (segment.py) -> classification (classify.py) -> calculate statistics -> recompile image subdivisions (if present). ossp\_process.py is able to process several image subdivisions concurrently by creating multiple threads.
 Use the --parallel option to select the number of threads to create.

 #### Required Arguments
 * __input directory__: directory containing all of the images you wish to process Note that all .jpg and .tif images in the input directory as well as all sub-directories of it will be processed.
 Can also provide the path and filename to a single image to process only that image.